brianhouse/art_and_code/resources/processing_cheat_sheet.md

 ## Structure

 ### Loops
+- `def functionname():` declare a function with the following indendented lines
 - `for i in range(n):` repeat the following indented lines _n_ times
 - `random(low, high)` returns a number greater than or equal to _low_ and less than _high_
 - `random(high)` returns a number greater than or equal to 0 less than _high_